 - Neuromonitoring in the CHD Patient: Application, Research, and Clinical Innovation

-Celebration Dinner on Thursday, September 18 from 7:00-9:00 pm at the Denver Museum of Nature and Science, Schlessman Lobby and Ansuchtz Family Sky Terrace.
+Celebration Dinner on Thursday, September 18 at the Denver Museum of Nature and Science, Schlessman Lobby and Ansuchtz Family Sky Terrace.
 Tickets are $50 per person and include dinner and two drink tickets; purchase tickets for your guests, too!

 - Basecamp to Summit: Navigating the Challenges, Applications, and Impact of the Bayley Assessment